yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

     type: "internal"
     topic_name: galaxy-interface
     tutorials:
-        - collections
+        -
 contributors:
-- eliberg
+- elischberg
 - wm75
 tags:
 - virology
 ---

 For studying viruses it is necessary to have the option to sequence and reproduce the viral genomes in specific parts or as a whole.
 Multiple alignment sequencing makes it possible to search for relation of viral genomes in datasets of samples and helps to isolate single families.
-In order to multiply these related gene sequences, a new tool named VarVAMP, assists in designing primers for further sequencing, such as PCR or Next Generation Sequencing.
+In order to multiply these related gene sequences, a new tool named VarVAMP, assists in designing primers with high reproducibilty for further sequencing, such as PCR or Next Generation Sequencing.

-This training shows the application and understanding of {the tools MAFFT, a multifunctional alignement tool for nucleic and amino acid sequences, and VarVAMP, a primer design tool for viruses with a broad functionality in terms of tool adjustements or different types of output generation.
+This training shows the application and understanding of the tools MAFFT, a multifunctional alignment tool for nucleic and amino acid sequences, and VarVAMP, a primer design tool for viruses with a broad functionality in terms of tool adjustements or different types of output generation.
 The combination of these two provides a automation of finding related virus sequences in data with producing fitting primers for amplification.
+The data we use for this tutorial are Polio 1-3 genomes, provided by [Jonas Fuchs](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main).
+We'll control our soon designed primers with the primer schemes on this Website, to show the reproducibility of varvamp, as one of its strongest points.

 {% raw %} `{% cite Batut2018 %}`{% endraw %}.